3 Results

 3.3.2 Post-pct

-The response for all six, post-pct fuel classes were modeled with a gamma distribution and a log link, and included the same multi-level random effects as for the pre-pct models.
+After PCT, the response for all six fuel classes were modeled with a gamma distribution and a log link, and included the same multi-level random effects as for the pre-pct models.
 Dispersion models with treatment as the only predictor were included for 1-hr and 100-hr fuel classes.
 All models included a hurdle portion to model zeros using a logit link.
-For 100-hr fuels, this model included treatment and site as predictors, and for the rest, a constant rate for all observations was used (Table 3.12).
+For 100-hr fuels, the hurdle portion included treatment and site as predictors.
+For the rest, a constant rate of zeros for all observations was used (Table 3.13).

 class Family Link Conditional Dispersion (log) Hurdle (logit)

-Table 3.13: Estimated marginal means (Mg ha-1) for six fuel classes and four overstory treatments before pct
+Table 3.14: Estimated marginal means (Mg ha-1) for six fuel classes and four overstory treatments 10 years after partial harvest and after pre-commercial thinning (PCT).
+The asymptotic 95% confidence intervals are based on the normal approximation.

 class treatment estimate SE df asymp.LCL asymp.UCL